 #6.
 Ensure Safer Playing Environment

 When the weather is hot, associations should allow players to wear light cloths.
 They should also be given sufficient breaks for hydration.
-In case of cold and chilly weather, athletes should layer up with additional hats, jackets and socks.
+In cold and chilly weather, athletes should layer up with additional hats, jackets and socks.

 #7.
 Readily available First Aid Kit